Kirikami/test_rail_integration/README.md

 # TestRailIntegration

-This game made for interaction between TestRail and Ruby automation framework Cucumber+Watir
+This gem made for interaction between TestRail and Ruby automation framework Cucumber+Watir

 ## Installation